St John's Church, Wapping: Architecture

 The tower has a continental-looking lead top and, above the clock stage, a concave receding stage and then a Baroque cupola.
 The new outer walls are brick with quoins.

+Current use

+Starting in July 2023, there have been regular services in the chapel at the base of the bell tower.

 Popular culture

 St John's Church features in Season 4, Episode 23 of Friends, "The One with Ross's Wedding".
 In that episode, Ross, Monica, and Emily approach a dilapidated church, where Ross and Emily are meant to be married, but are shocked to find that it is a building site, with the church in the process of being demolished.
 The exterior of St John's Church is visible in the scene, although it is unlikely that the subsequent wedding was filmed onsite.